Algorithms for mitigating unfairness in supervised machine learning

 - Install Fairlearn

-The current stable release is available at Fairlearn v0.4.6.
+The current stable release is available at Fairlearn v0.7.0.

-Our current version differs substantially from version 0.2 or earlier.
-Users of these older versions should visit our onboarding guide.
+Our current version may differ substantially from earlier versions.
+Users of earlier versions should visit our migration guide.

 What we mean by fairness

 An AI system can behave unfairly for a variety of reasons.
 In Fairlearn, we define whether an AI system is behaving unfairly in terms of its impact on people – i.e., in terms of harms.
 We focus on two kinds of harms: